The Beginner's Guide

-The Beginner's Guide is an interactive storytelling video game created by Davey Wreden under the studio name Everything Unlimited Ltd. The game was released for Linux, macOS, and Windows on October 1, 2015.
-The game is Wreden's follow-up to the critically praised The Stanley Parable, his previous interactive storytelling title that was initially released in 2013.
+The Beginner's Guide is an interactive storytelling video game created by Davey Wreden under the studio name Everything Unlimited Ltd. It was released for Linux, macOS, and Windows on October 1, 2015.
+It is Wreden's follow-up to the critically praised The Stanley Parable, initially released in 2013.

-The game is narrated by Wreden and takes the user through a number of incomplete and abstract game creations made by a developer named Coda.
+Narrated by Wreden, it takes the user through a number of incomplete and abstract game creations made by a developer named Coda.
 Wreden challenges the player to try to come to understand the type of person Coda is from exploring these spaces in a first-person perspective.
-Wreden has stated the game is open to interpretation: some have seen the game as general commentary on the nature of the relationship between game developers and players, while others have taken it as an allegory to Wreden's own personal struggles with success resulting from The Stanley Parable.
+Wreden has stated The Beginner's Guide is open to interpretation: some have seen it as general commentary on the nature of the relationship between game developers and players, while others have taken it as an allegory to Wreden's own personal struggles with success resulting from The Stanley Parable.

-The game received generally positive reviews.
-Many reviewers readily took to the narrative and the questions and ideas it raised on game development, while others felt the game forced some of Wreden's thoughts too hard and in a pretentious manner.
+The Beginner's Guide received generally positive reviews.
+Many reviewers readily took to the narrative and the questions and ideas it raised on game development, while others felt it forced some of Wreden's thoughts too hard and in a pretentious manner.

 Gameplay

-The gameplay in The Beginner's Guide is presented in a first-person perspective allowing the player to move about and explore the environment and interact with some elements of it as they progress along the work's interactive storytelling.
-The player hears details of the various scenes they explore via the game's narrator, Wreden himself, to describe what they see and make conclusions on the nature of the games' developer.
-Some areas include puzzle solving and conversation trees, but there is no way for the player-character to die, or the player to make a mistake or lose the game.
-The narration helps the player get past certain parts of the game-spaces that were otherwise difficult or insuperable as designed, such as by providing a bridge to cross an invisible maze after the player discovers the difficulty.
-Once the player has completed a chapter, they can then return to any of them within the game, as well as disable the narration (and the help it provides) to explore the spaces on their own.
-The game has metafictional elements, primarily via Wreden's narration.
+The gameplay in The Beginner's Guide is presented in a first-person perspective, allowing the player to move about and explore the environment and interact with some elements of it as they progress through interactive storytelling.
+The narrator, Wreden himself, describes what the player sees in each scene and makes conclusions on the nature of the developer.
+Some areas include puzzle solving and conversation trees, but there is no way for the player-character to die, or the player to make a mistake or lose.
+The narration helps the player get past certain parts that were otherwise difficult or insuperable as designed, such as by providing a bridge to cross an invisible maze.
+Once the player has completed a chapter, they can then return to replay it, as well as disable the narration (and the help it provides) to explore the spaces on their own.
+It has metafictional elements, primarily via Wreden's narration.